Brprb08/orbital-control-simulator/PHYSICS_BREAKDOWN.md

 a = F / m
 ```

-Thrust does not consume fuel yet, it's unlimited during input.
+Thrust currently does not consume fuel.
+It is unlimited while input is active.
 Object mass is configurable, and thrust scales accordingly.

 ---